 Use resources from our partners

-NEHEP partners include organizations that center the needs of people with vision impairment.
+NEHEP partners with organizations that focus on supporting people with a visual impairment.
 You can share:

 Hand out articles and fact sheets

-Our articles and handouts make it easy to spread the word about vision rehabilitation.
-You can share them online or print and hand them out in your community.
+Our articles and fact sheets make it easy to spread the word about vision rehabilitation.
+You can share them online or print them for people in your community.

 Share infocards and infographics

-These are helpful for older adults, community leaders, and partner organizations.
-Print them out to hang in common areas or post them on your website and social media.
+These short, easy-to-understand materials give high-level overviews of visual impairment and vision rehabilitation.
+Print them out to hang in common areas in your practice or post them on your website and social media channels.

-Use our videos to help people learn about vision impairment and related eye conditions and what it's like to live with them.
+Use our videos to help people learn about living with a visual impairment and related eye conditions.

 Be part of Low Vision Awareness Month in February